 Grant lit up a stogie and watched the rolling smoke thoughtfully.
 This Canadian Field Force, or whatever MacDonald was calling it now, had to march over two thousand miles just to get to the Canadian West.
 And then fight for control of a wild lawless territory bigger than Alaska.
 “Fewer than 300 men,” he concluded.
 “Let them go.
 They will never make it.”

 The North-West Mounted Police (NWMP) began their historic Long March west to bring the Queen’s Law on July 8, 1874.
+Besides enough horses and remounts for 275 members and their Metis scouts, they took 73 wagons full of supplies — and two nine pounder cannons, weighing 3800 pounds each.
 They reached their goal — the treacherous Fort Whoop-Up — on October 9.
 (For more, see “Sam Steele” below…)